joshuayoes/concerts-near-me/README.md

 ## Testing

 Run `yarn test` to run the test suite.
-This will run unit tests for the scraper reducers against local HTML files.
+This will run unit tests for key functionality.

 ### Generating Mock Payloads